Dean: Shannon L. Blanton, Ph.D

 - Honors College Leadership Council (HCLC): Elected representatives of the Honors College student body, the HCLC leads efforts to advocate for the needs of the honors community, promotes the visibility of the Honors College both on and off campus, and seeks to foster a sense of community within the Honors College.
 The HCLC plans service, social, and educational events for all honors students.

-- Honors Resident Assistants: Selected by both UAB Honors College and UAB Housing and Residence Life, Honors RAs live with our first-year students in the New Freshman Residence Hall.
-They help honors students adjust to college life and create community among new students.
+- Honors Resident Assistants: Selected by both UAB Honors College and UAB Housing and Residence Life, Honors RAs live with our first-year students in the honors floors and help honors students adjust to college life and create community among new students.

 Honors Faculty Fellows

 UAB Honors College established our Honors Faculty Fellows program in 2016 to create stimulating academic enrichment experiences and enhance community.
 Faculty members are nominated and selected each summer.
-Recent Honors Faculty Fellows activities include a science fiction book club, an honors running club, and monthly seminars on timely topics (e.g., deception in politics, the minimum wage, gun violence).
+Recent Honors Faculty Fellows activities include a science fiction book club, an honors running club, resiliency training, and monthly seminars on timely topics (e.g., deception in relationships, the minimum wage, gun violence).

 Contacting the Honors College: